phealeyh/git-updater/README.md

 /path/to/directory/second

 # Running the script
 When you run the script, an array is loaded based on the file holding the directories and a prompt asks you to select which folder you want updated.
 All selections are number based and a response must be an integer.
+Once a directory (or all of the directories) are chosen, then the script will go into each directory and update the git repository.